mamurovDev/java-course-project/report.md

 > - DAO implementation has been done
 > - [report.md](./report.md "Path to the report.md file") file has been modified and some reports have been written
 > - README.me has been added to show some basic information about the warehouse project.

+> published 29.04.2024

+> - All builder classes has been refactored,
+> - Full javadoc has been written.